This is a Global Expeditions Travel Club Trip:

 Today is a free day to enjoy the vibrant city of Kathmandu and it's many shops and restaurants.
 Be sure to pick up any last minute gifts or outdoor gear/clothes for yourself.

-At the scheduled time, we will transfer to the airport by private vehicle for our return flight to Newark.
+At the scheduled time, we will transfer to the airport by private vehicle for our return flight back to Newark Airport (EWR) in New Jersey.

-Brimming with new friendships, incredible experiences, and so many memories, our flight takes us across the Atlantic Ocean, arriving at Newark (EWR) around 12:30 PM.
+Brimming with new friendships, incredible experiences, and so many memories, our flight takes us across the Atlantic Ocean, arriving back at Newark (EWR) around 12:30 in the afternoon.
+Trips ends with arrival at EWR.

 This is a Global Expeditions Travel Club group tour that is open to anyone.

 This is a very popular time of the year to travel to Tibet, as the weather in the Himalaya is optimal at this time.
-Flights to Lhasa are VERY limited and on a first come, first served basis, it is HIGHLY recommended that you book as soon as possible to help ensure your spot on the trip.
+And because flights to Lhasa are VERY limited and on a first come, first serve basis, it is HIGHLY recommended that you book as soon as possible to help ensure your spot on the trip.
+THIS CLUB TRIP SOLD OUT BY LATE SPRING LAST YEAR, SO BOOK SOON!!

 Prices are based on double occupancy.
 If you would like your own hotel room (where available), please choose the optional single supplement at check out.
 If you do not mind being paired up with a roommate of the same gender, then the single supplement does not apply on this group tour.

 Nepal visas are not included.
-A 15 day, multiple entry visa is about US$25 and you will simply purchase it upon arrival at the Kathmandu airport (for citizens of most western countries including the US and Canada.)
+A 15 day, multiple entry visa is about $25 US and you will simply purchase it upon arrival at the Kathmandu airport (for citizens of most western countries including the US and Canada.)

-You must bring two passport sized photos with you to Nepal.
-These will be needed to process the Tibet visa and travel permit.
+You must bring four (4) passport sized photos with you to Nepal.
+Two will be needed (in your carry-on bag) for your Nepal Visa that you obtain on entry into Nepal at the airport.
+The other two will be needed to process the Tibet visa and travel permit.

-China/Tibet Visas are obtained on a group basis by our local representative in Nepal upon our arrival in Kathmandu.
-Our local representative will collect your passport 2 days before departure to Tibet in order to obtain the group Visa.
+China/Tibet visas are obtained on a group basis by our local representative in Nepal upon our arrival in Kathmandu.
+You will need to email us a scan of the photo/detail page of your passport so we can pre-arrange the group Visa.
+Additionally, our local representative will collect your passport in Kathmandu 2 days before departure to Tibet in order to obtain the group Visa.

 India visas are not included.
 India visas must be obtained prior to arrival in India from the Indian Embassy or Consulate in your home country.
 There are no provisions that allow for India visas to be obtained on entry.
 Please allow 30 - 60 days to obtain your visa from the Indian Embassy.
+Your booking confirmation email will contain information about how/when to obtain your Indian Visa.
 Please contact us if you have any questions.

 Your passport must be valid for at least 6 months following the last day of the tour.